olabisi09/olabisi09/README.md

 ### Hi, I'm Olabisi 👋

 I'm a frontend engineer skilled in React and TypeScript.
-I'm passionate about building performative web applications that make something easier for someone out there.
+I'm passionate about building web applications that make something easier for someone out there.
 I love learning new ways to solve problems and applying them to what I do — I love a good challenge!

 ## 🔭 What I’m currently working on